junsujang/junsujang.github.io/_projects/edna.md

 We aim to build low-cost and modular eDNA sampler that could be atop anything that touches water.

+In Dec 2019, two eDNA Samplers were taken on LEX-NG vessel in the Channel Islands in California for testing.

 Team: Junsu Jang, Charlene Xia